lopalic/rc_onboarding/ruby_basics/loops/README.md

 This is a bit different from unsing just `value` in the case of arrays, but the general idea is that you put everything a given element has into an iterating variable.
 So for a couple of examples:
 `[1, 2, 3]` would only need a single iterator, in this example, called `value` to iterate over the values.
-`{ a: 1, b: 2, c: 3}` neeeds two iterators, one for the keys and the other for the values to iterate over both of them.
+`{ a: 1, b: 2, c: 3}` needs two iterators, one for the keys and the other for the values to iterate over both of them.

-You can try the example involving hashes out by running `ruby example` from this directory!
+You can try out the example involving hashes by running `ruby example` from this directory!

 [Click here to go back to the Ruby basics](../)